mintlayer/core/docs/transaction.md

 A general Mintlayer transaction looks something like this:

-**TODO Not sure we want this in Rust code.
-Too developer specific.
-Not clear what H256 is, witness, lock** **TODO possibly add a link to information about the utxo system** **TODO if we go for the rust struct, then we need the data field.
-Also, what is this field?**
+**TODO if we go for the rust struct, then we need the data field in output**

 **TODO timelock is not a string..."**

 ```rust
 Transaction {
     inputs: [